Networking During the Pandemic: Stamps Students + Virtual Artist Visits

 Instructors at the Penny W. Stamps School of Art & Design are finding creative ways to help students connect with professional artists and designers from across the globe through virtual visits — often finding unexpected advantages to the modality in the process.

-Virtual classroom visitors engage in a variety of activities with Stamps students, including professional practice discussions, critiques, tutorials, and artist talks.
+Virtual classroom visitors, funded by the Roman J. Witt Visiting Artist program, engage in a variety of activities with Stamps students, including professional practice discussions, critiques, tutorials, and artist talks.
 These virtual classroom visits happen in addition to the Penny Stamps Speaker Series (delivered remotely this year in partnership with Detroit Public Television), Stamps Gallery’s virtual exhibitions and events, and career events such as From Here to There, a series of virtual talks with Stamps alums.